-My research objective is to create institutions that are more reflective and representative of Canadian society.
-I have two main goals: first, to develop research-driven responses to political inequality, racism and misogyny, and second, to train and support a new, more diverse generation of social scientists.
+I have two main goals: first, to develop research-driven responses to political inequality, and second, to train a new, more diverse generation of social scientists.
+I strive for research that contributes to institutions that are more reflective and representative of Canadian society.

 My work is multi-method, and I use content analysis, interviews, experiments, and survey data as my primary methods.
 I am particularly drawn toward research that requires the construction and analysis of original datasets.
 Whether it is sifting through thousands of media articles, conducting more than 100 elite interviews, compiling comprehensive data on more than 4,000 electoral candidates, or coding the gender and ethnicity of thousands of political donors, I love work that presents data that is fresh but time-consuming to collect and which involves student researchers in the creation of new knowledge.